Barty beats Pliskova to win maiden Miami Open title

 Barty said the key to the match was extending rallies on the warm day in Southern Florida.

-“It was important for me to try to make it physical,” she said in an on-court interview.
+“It was important for me to try to make it physical,” Barty, the first Australian to win the Miami Open singles title, said in an on-court interview.

 “Kaja has the ability to really hit you off the court and take it away from you so I knew I had to have my running shoes on today to try and make as many balls as possible.”